 The AREDS2 study participants were allowed to take a general multivitamin.
 The use of these vitamins did not affect the risk for AMD progression one way or the other, but they were not harmful either.
 In fact, the AREDS2 vitamins alone, or in combination with multivitamins, did not have adverse effects except a slightly increased risk of urinary-related hospitalizations in men.
 Zinc supplementation was even associated with an increased lifespan in AMD patients.

 The AREDS2 vitamins are helpful for people whose retinas have a certain number of white spots called drusen, which can be seen by the ophthalmologist during a dilated eye exam.
 They are not recommended for people who have no or only a few drusen because these people have such a low risk of developing AMD, at least over the next 5 years.

 Family members of people with macular degeneration often ask whether they should take AREDS2 vitamins or lutein/zeaxanthin.
-While these are safe to take over a period of at least 5 years (the duration of the AREDS2 study), it is not known whether it would be safe for a number of decades.
-Therefore, it is recommended that family members eat foods containing high levels of lutein and zeaxanthin rather than take the supplements.
+While these are safe to take over a period of at least ten years (with the recent AREDS2 10-year-follow-on study), it is not known whether they would be safe for several decades.
+Therefore, it is recommended that family members eat foods containing high levels of lutein and zeaxanthin rather than the supplements.
 These foods also contain hundreds of other phytochemicals that are likely to be helpful.
 Foods such as egg yolk (go easy due to cholesterol), yellow corn, orange or yellow peppers, kale, broccoli, spinach, kiwi, grapes, zucchini, and squash have high levels of lutein and/or zeaxanthin and are thought to be protective against AMD.